-Internal legal memorandum template – Memo is a powerful tool that allows you to create a private, free-standing document.
+Internal legal memorandum template – Memo is a powerful tool which allows you to create an anonymous, standalone document.
 Memos have all the same properties as letters but are much smaller.
 It can be used to draft and store any type of business correspondence including emails, letters, reports and proposals.
-Memo has been designed to be easy-to-use and fast, so it’s ideal for the busy professional who needs to write or send a quick message.
+Memo was designed to be simple to use and quick, making it ideal for busy professionals who need to quickly send or write a message.

 A memorandum generally consists of three parts.
-These being: Introduction, Body and Conclusion.
-Many office memos are available in both a pre-approved and standard format.
+These are: Introduction, Body, and Conclusion.
+Many office memos come in a standard and pre-approved format.
 The headings in a standard format are: To, From, Date, Subject and Reference.
-The memo may be addressed to an individual or a group of individuals.
+A memo can be addressed to one person or to a group.
 They are usually addressed by position or designation.
-If addressed to an individual, it is a common practice to include a title and name.
+Including a name and title if it is addressed to an individual is an accepted practice.

 In business writing, the memorandum is also used for routine requests.
 These memorandums are formatted with the direct question in the opening of the memo.
 This can be awkward for those who like to talk about the opening but aren’t used to asking directly.
 Be direct and don’t be shy.
 The request isn’t meant to be controversial or persuasive.
 It is expected that the reader will be open to it.
 The memo’s body provides context details and closes with a deadline for the request.
 If necessary, it asks for further follow-up.